 Under Penal Code 26500 PC, California law makes it a misdemeanor to sell, lease or transfer firearms without a valid license or permit.
 A conviction carries a sentence of up to six months in county jail and a maximum $1,000 fine for every firearm that is illegally transmitted.

 In this article, our California criminal defense attorneys discuss the following:

-- 1. The unlicensed sale of firearms in California
+- 1. Is it illegal to sell unlicensed firearms in California?